vijilAI/docs/source/dome/config2.md

 These guardrails act as security checkpoints for different stages of your application's operation.

-Configure your guardrail by providing:
+Configure your guardrail by:
-- Custom groupings of guards
+- Providing custom groupings of guards
-- Parallel or serial execution
+- Deciding if you want to run guards serially or in parallel (`run-parallel`)
-- Early-exit or run-all options
+- Deciding if all guards should run, or if execution should terminate as soon as one guard has flagged the query string (`early-exit`)

-### Step 2: Assemble Guards
+### Step 2: Assemble and Configure Guards

 Each guardrail is composed of one or more guards.
 For example:
 - An Input Guardrail might include Security and Privacy Guards